 Method (free text field): drug delivery method.
 The VA provides a list of 85 officially-accepted drug delivery methods.
 Enter one of these, or type something else.
 Externally, some older electronic systems may recognize only methods from the VA's list, but newer systems generally do not have this limitation.

 |TID||three times a day||Qweek||once a week|

 |PID||five times a day||QOD||once every other day|

-Physician's Notes (notes field) – instructions for the pharmacist.
-Enter notes about this prescription that will be visible to the pharmacist, such as the drug's DEA number, if applicable, or information about how a prescription for a highly controlled substance was conveyed to the patient.
+Notes to Pharmacist (notes field): instructions for the pharmacist.
+Enter notes about this prescription that will be visible to the pharmacist, such as formulation details for a compounded med, the drug's DEA number, if applicable, or information about how a prescription for a highly controlled substance was conveyed to the patient.

 If the pharmacy that you select is faxable, you will have the option to complete the prescription and create a faxable form with one click.
 But note that you cannot fax directly from the Edit Rx pop-up.
 Instead, you must save edits and then create a faxable prescription form.

 Warnings will appear at the bottom of the form if the patient has an allergy to the selected drug and/or drug class.
 Any warnings must be manually overridden before that drug can be added to the note.